sally-orig/FinalProject-Users/README.md

 docker run -p 8085:8085 fastapi_users_image
 ```

-## How to deploy to AWS Fargate using script
+## ☁️📜 How to deploy to AWS Fargate using a script

 ### 1. Clone the Repository to your local machine